Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Introduction

-A formula as above is of independent interest, e.g., see \cite[1.1.6]{ches} for applications in purity.
+The proof of \cref{mi}, as well as the compatibility with Cartier duality (\cref{dualoo}) uses \cref{earth}, which expresses cohomology with coefficient in a group scheme $G$ as cohomology of $\mathcal{M}(G^\vee)\left \{1 \right \}$ viewed as a quasicoherent sheaf on $\Spf(S)^\syn,$ i.e., {} A formula as above is of independent interest, e.g., see \cite[1.1.6]{ches} for applications in purity.
 See \cref{jac} for a similar result for $p$-divisible groups.
 In \cref{laststatement}, we give a description of the essential image of the embedding of \cref{mi}.